marekpetrik/craam2/README.md

     $ cmake --build .
 ```

 By default, the project assumes that the [Gurobi](http://www.gurobi.com/) LP solver is available.
-It is possible to disable the code that requires gurobi by uncommenting the fillowing line in CMakeLists.txt:
+It is possible to disable the code that requires gurobi by uncommenting the following line in CMakeLists.txt:

 ```
 set (GUROBI_USE FALSE)